 Instead, use the commenting and updating features inside your work management solution.
 This way, all questions about a project are collected alongside the other details about that job, providing a record for anyone who has a stake in the project, now or in the future.

 Outdated Tool #6: A Whiteboard for Tracking Work Progress

-Many Scrum and KANBAN purists say there’s nothing better than a physical whiteboard and sticky notes for your Burndown Chart or Work in Progress board.
+Many Scrum and Kanban purists say there’s nothing better than a physical Kanban board and sticky notes for your Burndown Chart or Work in Progress board.
 These tangible tools are colorful and eye-catching, they reflect the current status of all work, they’re easy to update, and they’re almost always located in a central, highly visible space.
 That’s all the transparency you need, right?

 Well, whiteboards work great for some teams, but there’s always one big drawback: they’re really only visible to project teams while they are in the office (unless you decide to train a webcam on your whiteboard for remote employees).
 Executives and other stakeholders remain in the dark unless they actually wander into the team’s workspace.

 Instead, look for an enterprise work management solution that supports Agile, such as Workfront, where you can use a digital Kanban board to track team work.
 If you like the large, physical-display aspect of the old whiteboard, install a large monitor that displays your electronic board in a public area.
 Might as well get “on board” now.
 (Pun intended.
 Pun always intended.)
 Electronic tracking will grow increasingly important as the trend of remote working continues to rise.
 According to our 5th annual State of Work report, 38% of enterprise workers believe remote working will be commonplace in the next 5 years.

 Outdated Tool #7: An Internal Server for Managing Digital Assets